17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Tower Grove Park

-A family-friendly green space, Tower Grove Park features grassy meadows, winding paths, manicured landscapes, and elaborately-carved stone structures.
+A family-friendly green space, Tower Grove Park features grassy meadows, winding paths, manicured landscapes, and elaborately carved stone structures.

 Missouri History Museum